Geometric origin of adversarial vulnerability in deep learning: Abstract

 \section{Abstract}

-How to balance training accuracy and adversarial robustness has become a challenge since the birth of deep learning.
+Balancing training accuracy and adversarial robustness has beeen a challenge since the birth of deep learning.
 Here, we introduce a geometry-aware deep learning framework that leverages layer-wise local training to sculpt the internal representations of deep neural networks.
 This framework promotes intra-class compactness and inter-class separation in feature space, leading to manifold smoothness and adversarial robustness against white or black box attacks.
-The performance can be explained by an energy model with Hebbian coupling between elements of the hidden representation.
-Our results thus shed light on the physics of learning in the direction of alignment between biological and artificial intelligence systems.
-Using the current framework, the deep network can assimilate new information into existing knowledge structures while reducing representation interference.
+The performance can be explained by data-dependent statistical mechanics of integrating out the network parameters, supplemented by a phenomenological model with Hebbian coupling between elements of the hidden representation.
+Based on the current geometry-aware learning framework, the deep network can assimilate new information into existing knowledge structures while reducing representation interference.

-\textit{Introduction.}--- Deep neural networks (DNNs) have achieved remarkable successes across a wide range of applications, especially in scientific discovery~\cite{SAI-2023}, including revealing brain's mechanisms~\cite{DL-2019}.
+\textit{Introduction.}--- Deep neural networks (DNNs) have achieved remarkable successes across a wide range of applications, especially in scientific discovery~\cite{SAI-2023}, including revealing the brain's mechanisms~\cite{DL-2019}.
 Recently, DNNs have played a key role in the revolution of natural language processing~\cite{Att-2017,Sparks-2023}.
 The networks are commonly trained in an end-to-end fashion by backprogation~\cite{BPbrain-2020}, leading to fragile internal representations and associated uncontrolled trade-off between generalization accuracy and adversarial robustness~\cite{Huang-2024}.
 The trained networks are prone to finding shortcuts (non-conceptual features) to solve the tasks at hand~\cite{Deepbad-2019,Shortcut-2020}.
 Therefore, the networks can be easily fooled despite their high test accuracy~\cite{Madry-2018}.
 The underlying principles behind the accuracy and adversarial robustness remain poorly understood.